MOT campaign in support of the restoration of art institutions

 We, don’t Take Fake, the Kyiv-based organizing team of MOT, and the Lutsk-based NGO ‘Algorytm of Actions’, which shares our desire to develop the country’s cultural environment, help rebuild art institutions, and show that culture can sustain in difficult times.

-In September our joint campaign dedicated to the restoration of damaged art institutions was launched.
-The don't Take Fake team and the NGO ‘Algorytm of Actions’ want to draw attention to art institutions that have been damaged or completely destroyed due to Russian attacks.
-We are also accepting applications from institutions that are not on the official lists but need support for their restoration.
+In September, our joint campaign dedicated to the restoration of damaged art institutions was launched.
+Together, the teams of don’t Take Fake and the "Algorytm" aim to draw attention to the art institutions that have been damaged or completely destroyed with Russian attacks.

 If you represent a company and would like to support our initiative, there are several ways to do it.
 Or email us at [email protected] and we will come up with a joint solution.